-Those kind of symptoms sounds similar to the beginning of an epileptic seizure, and we would like to avoid that, by all costs.
-Now don’t get us wrong - we love everything that has to do with with butterflies in the stomach and falling in love.
-However, we’re self aware enough to realise how anxious it can be to present your self as both cultivated, funny, irresistible, exciting and charming at the same time, and then to top it all off, you have be like that, to a person you just want to impress.
+Those kinds of symptoms sound similar to the beginning of an epileptic seizure, and we would like to avoid that, at all costs.
+Now don’t get us wrong - we love everything that has to do with butterflies in the stomach and falling in love.
+However, we’re self-aware enough to admit how anxious it can be to present yourself as both cultivated, funny, irresistible, exciting, and charming at the same time, and then to top it all off, you have to be like that, to a person you just want to impress.

-First impressions aren't everything, but it has 97.99% to do with of the rest of time you're spending, while on your date.
-So, exactly how do to get startet, when you’ve hit the jackpot and landed the date of your dreams?
+First impressions aren't everything, but it has 97.99% to do with the rest of the time you're spending, while on your date.
+So, exactly how do to get started, when you’ve hit the jackpot and landed the date of your dreams?
 To spell it out, it’s about getting closer to each other in words or actions, and making the atmosphere a bit less awkward.

-Here at Lovla, we not only want you to find the date, we also want to support you, when you move your match from digital contact, into the real world and the first coffee date.
-You’re probably full of tricks, that has proven to work effectively before.
+Here at Lovla, we not only want you to find serious love, but we also want to support you, when you move your match from digital contact, into the real world and the first coffee date.
+You’re probably full of tricks, that have proven to work effectively before.
 Should you however need some inspiration, then let’s get more specific and get deeper into it.
-We’ve cut it down to 5 specific tips, we’ve heard should be come in handy, when you want to break the ice and start the conversation:
+We’ve cut it down to 5 specific tips, we’ve heard should come in handy, when you want to break the ice and start the conversation: